Ifkyyy/AO3-skins/README.md

 ## Skin Versions
 Site skins will have a standard (desktop) version and most will also have skins for mobile and tablet.
-The most accurate names to call them are "max-width: 42em" and "max-width: 62em", since these are the actual breakpoints that AO3 uses. **Desktop** version is usually always required, and **mobile** and **tablet** are optional.
-My recommendation is to always use all three to avoid any potential, future confusion — even if you only use AO3 on one device type.
+The most accurate names to call them are "max-width: 42em" and "max-width: 62em", since these are the actual breakpoints that AO3 uses.
+The skin is designed desktop-first (due to how AO3 handles skins), so desktop is always required.
+If you use a tablet, desktop + tablet is required.
+If you use a mobile, desktop + tablet + mobile is required.

+🚨 **Desktop** version is usually always required, and **mobile** and **tablet** are optional.
+My recommendation is to always use all three to avoid any potential, future confusion — even if you only use AO3 on one device type. 🚨

 ## Guide
 If there is only a desktop CSS file provided for a skin, you only need to create one skin.
 If there are also mobile and/or tablet files provided, you need to create additional skins for these, and then add them as a "parent" to the desktop version.